indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A claim for breach begins in the county trial court and follows the Indiana Rule of Civil Procedure.
 The aggrieved party submits a petition at the office of the clerk, describing the breach and showing proof that the defaulter is aware of the breach.
 Generally, the court also requires the petitioner to show proof that there has been an attempt to resolve the dispute for seeking legal relief.

 Meanwhile, the statute of limitation to file a claim on the breach of a written contract is ten years (IC 34–11–2–11),, while a claim for a breach of an unwritten contract is six years (IC 34–11–2–7)..
 The burden of proof is on the petitioner to prove a breach of contract and on the defaulter to establish that there is no breach per the terms of the contract or state laws.
-Both parties must use evidentiary materials to support arguments and claims for favorable adjudication.
+Both parties generally use evidentiary materials to support arguments and claims for favorable adjudication.

 What Defenses Can Be Used Against a Breach of Contract Claim in Indiana?